Living in Jerusalem – The City of Peace

 All four of Israel’s health funds operate in the city: Kupat Holim Maccabi, Kupat Holim Clalit, Kupat Holim Meuhedet and Kupat Holim Leumit

 Buses leaving and arriving at the Central Bus Station connect to every corner of Israel.
 The Jerusalem Light Rail is fast and convenient way of navigating your way through Jerusalem.
-A rail line, connecting downtown Jerusalem is still under construction and is expected to be complete in 2017.
-There is a train station currently operating at Malha.
-Jerusalem's hop-on, hop-off, city tour, scenic bus route 99, is a wonderful way for tourists to take in all the major tourists attractions.
+A rail line, connecting downtown Jerusalem is now also operational.
+There is a train station at Malha Mall.

 Tour and explore Jerusalem

-Egged's No. 99 double-decker bus, is a good way to see the city.
-It takes you on a circular route that stops at 24 of the most popular tourist sites across the city.
+Egged’s No. 99 bus takes you on a circular route that stops at 24 of the most popular tourist sites across the city.
 During the tour, it is possible to get off and on the bus an unlimited number of times.
 For bus times, routes and more information, click here.